itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;We also support control switches for various functionalities at the end of the code, you can use configuration flags(True of False).
-These flags can be used to enable or disable specific functionalities, making it easier to check the model and perform efficient calculations.
+&emsp;&emsp;We also support control switches for various functionalities at the end of the code, and you can use configuration flags(True or False).
+These flags can be used to turn specific functionalities on or off, making it easier to check the model and perform efficient calculations.

 </div>